 MVSs will be responsible for supervising multiple UAM aircraft.
-MVSs will be supported by automation onboard the aircraft as well as automation in their MVS station.
-For autonomic and automatic behaviors, MVSs will retain command authority over UAM aircraft throughout flight.
+MVSs will be supported by automation onboard the aircraft as well as automation in their MVS station (as part of the human-machine teaming FOC concept) to retain supervisory responsibility over UAM aircraft throughout all phases of flight.

 Multi-vehicle supervision will be enabled by high levels of operational predictability and low levels of required human workload and cognitive bandwidth.
 Flight plans received from FMs will provide this predictability.
 The fidelity of flight plans and potential contingency or emergency responses will enable automated flight execution with a low level of workload by MVSs.
-For example, negotiation of full flight profiles with ATC prior to departure will preclude ATC intervention in almost all UAM flights, thus enabling ATC to manage UAM aircraft by exception rather than routine instruction.
+For example, a robust UAM RNP Route Network and prenegotiated Letters of Agreement (LOAs) with ATC will preclude most routine ATC interventions in UAM flights, enabling ATC to manage UAM aircraft by exception rather than routine instruction.